GustavMadslund/go-intro/README.md

 Repository for learning basics of Go.

 ## Learning points
+- Package with name main will build an executable.
+- Use 'go build' to build executable.
+- Use 'go run' to build and execute.
+Does not save executeable file in location.
 - Every package should have a package comment "Package packagename".
 To be used in godoc.
+- Use 'go doc <packagename>' to see documentation on a specific package.